ethereum/snake-charmers-tactical-manual/cutting-a-release.md

 - [ ] Make release notes before bumping the version number:
   - Look at the commits between the last version bump and the current one.
 Following the template already laid out in `docs/releases.rst`, write out what each unit of work does.
   - There are three categories that the units of work might fall under:
+    - Breaking Changes (only to be added in a major version bump)
     - Bugfixes
     - Features
     - Misc